finbourne/lusid-sdk-java/sdk/docs/DerivedTransactionPortfoliosApi.md

 DerivedTransactionPortfoliosApi apiInstance = new DerivedTransactionPortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective date of the change try {
+String effectiveAt = "effectiveAt_example"; // String | The effective date of the change
+try {
     DeletedEntityResponse result = apiInstance.deleteDerivedPortfolioDetails(scope, code, effectiveAt);
     System.out.println(result);